mattansb/Machine-Learning-foR-Psychologists/README.md

 **Notes:**

-- This repo contains only materials relating to *Practical Applications in R*, and does not contain any theoretical or introductory materials.
+- This repo contains only materials relating to *Practical Applications in R/Python*, and does not contain any theoretical or introductory materials.
 - Please note that some code does not work *on purpose*, to force students to learn to debug.